BeeeOn/gateway/doc/mainpage.md

 A paired device would ship its measured sensor data to the Distributor component that would export it to the configured Exporters.

+### Device Manager

+Each supported technology (Jablotron, Z-Wave, ...) is represented by a Device Manager.
+A Device Manager is usually a singleton class created once on startup.
+Its purpose is to translate the BeeeOn common interfaces to the specifics of the target technology.
+Each Device Manager is basically a thread (but no necessarily).
+It reacts to certain commands dispatched by the component CommandDispatcher.
+All such commands are asynchronous and can report the status of execution multiple times until finished.
+A Device Manager also ensures that the data delivered from the paired sensors are shipped into the Distributor component (and then exported out).
+Device Managers can also report technology-specific events via custom interfaces.